-The study found that all three wind atlas datasets (NORA3, NEWA, and ERA5) the three wind atlases perform well in offshore locations, with ERA5 and NORA3 showing the closest correlation to lidar dataup to 200 m.
-From 200 m to 500 m.

-- 490 More specifically, NORA3 and ERA5 perform almost equally well in terms of correlation coefficientand, root mean square error (RMSE) , though NORA3 has a lower bias and lower and earth mover's distance (EMD).
-However, ERA5 has a lower bias above 200 -m.
+The study found that the three wind atlases perform well in offshore locations, with ERA5 and NORA3 showing the closest correlation to lidar data.
+More specifically, NORA3 and ERA5 perform almost equally well in terms of correlation coefficient, root mean square error (RMSE) and earth mover's distance (EMD).
+However, ERA5 has a lower bias above 200 m.
 Onshore, NORA3 outperforms ERA5 and NEWA at all heights for most error metrics.
-While the agreement between the models and lidar measurements generally improves with height, this trend is less consistent at coastal and complex terrain sites, where significant deviations occur, especially for ERA5 and NEWA. - In terms of the wind turbine capacity factor (CF)for large wind turbines, all datasets show good agreement with CF derived from lidar data offshore, particularly for the largest turbines.
-However, at the FINO1 site, CF is overestimated by all models the three models overestimate the CF, likely due to local wind resource depletion from surrounding offshore wind farms.
-In coastal terrain, NORA3 provides excellent CF agreement with lidar data, NEWA performs reasonably well, but ERA5 overestimates the CF. In complex terrain, NEWA and NORA3 both perform well, while ERA5 substantially underestimates the CF. - 500 For AWE systems, the CF was fairly consistent across all the wind atlases but showed considerable dependency on the power curveAWE design.
-Smaller AWE systems with lower cut-in and rated wind speeds achieved higher CFsand efficiency, whereas the larger 3 MW AWE system considered in this study was penalised by its high cut-in and rated wind speeds.
-Therefore, designing larger AWE systems with lower cut-in wind speeds is essential to reduce the levelised their levelized cost of energyfor such systems.
-Finally, the development of DWL profiler technology must keep pace with the growing size of wind turbines,
+While the agreement between the models and lidar measurements generally improves with height, this trend is less consistent at coastal and complex terrain sites, where significant deviations occur, especially for ERA5 and NEWA.

+In terms of wind turbine capacity factor (CF), all datasets show good agreement with CF derived from lidar data offshore, particularly for the largest turbines.
+However, at the FINO1 site, the three models overestimate the CF, likely due to local wind resource depletion from surrounding offshore wind farms.
+In coastal terrain, NORA3 provides excellent CF agreement with lidar data, NEWA performs reasonably well, but ERA5 overestimates the CF. In complex terrain, NEWA and NORA3 both perform well, while ERA5 substantially underestimates the CF.

-505 necessitating requiring more powerful profilers to avoid the increased costs associated with using the deployment of scanning lidar instruments for tall wind profiles.
+For AWE systems, the CF was fairly consistent across all the wind atlases but showed considerable dependency on the AWE design.
+Smaller AWE systems with lower cut-in and rated wind speeds achieved higher CFs, whereas the larger 3 MW AWE system considered in this study was penalised by its high cut-in and rated wind speeds.
+Therefore, designing larger AWE systems with lower cut-in wind speeds is essential to reduce their levelized cost of energy.
+Finally, the development of DWL technology must keep pace with the growing size of wind turbines, requiring more powerful profilers to avoid the increased costs associated with the deployment of scanning lidar instruments for tall wind profiles.

 This study was based on relatively limited datasets: the temporal coverage is insufficient to represent a full climatology timescale and the spatial coverage is restricted to a few locations in Norway and the North Sea.
-Although the sites selected in this study provide a diverse range of topographies, having more locations from additional countries would enhance the

-510 robustness of the findings.
+Although the sites selected in this study provide a diverse range of topographies, having more locations from additional countries would enhance the robustness of the findings.
 Additionally, the wind atlases have a limited temporal resolution of 30 to 60 minutes, which may not adequately capture short-term variations in wind speed profiles.
-This aspect needs to be considered in regions where non-stationary boundary layers are prevalentFinally, it should be noted that wind speed profiles established by DWLs are typically validated against anemometers mounted on met masts.
+Finally, it should be noted that wind speed profiles established by DWLs are typically validated against anemometers mounted on met masts.
 However, such comparisons become impractical at altitudes above 200 m.
-Consequently, the accuracy of wind speed profiles at these heights, as measured by profiler lidar or scanning 515 lidar in profiler mode, requires further evaluation.
+Consequently, the accuracy of wind speed profiles at these heights, as measured by profiler lidar or scanning lidar 500 in profiler mode, requires further evaluation.

 The general conclusion is that NORA3 excels onshore, while ERA5, with its global coverage, performs equally well offshore.
 Onshore data quality is slightly lower for all datasets due to the complexity of wind patterns over land.
 In particular, ERA5 shows significant height-dependent errors, possibly due to its lower spatial resolution compared to NEWA and NORA3.
-These findings highlight the importance of selecting the appropriate wind atlas and wind models for specific sites and altitudes error metrics.
+These findings highlight the importance of selecting the appropriate wind atlas and error metrics to improve wind resource assessment.

-520 to improve wind resource assessment, considering performance variations of wind turbines and AWE systems at different locations.
 This selection should be tailored to the specific wind energy system, site, and operating height.

-Appendix A: Error metrics with non-linear wind speed regression and is expressed as
+Appendix A: Error metrics with non-linear wind speed regression